feluxe/gitsub_DEPRECATED/README.md

 A simple wrapper around git that allows for nested repositories.

 It's much simpler than `submodule` and `subtree`.
 You don't need to remeber any complicated commands.
+Just cd into your repo directories (parent or child doesn't matter) and run you git commands as usual.

 This wrapper is just a couple hunderd lines of code, but very effective.

 If you run `git add -A` in a parent-repo that contains one or several child-repos, the files of the child-repos will be added to the parent-repo, except for their `.git` directories.